YidanXue/yidanxue.github.io/research.md

 - Computational Fluid Dynamics
 - Haemodynamics

-I am currently a DPhil student at Institute of Biomedical Engineering, University of Oxford.
+I am a DPhil student at Institute of Biomedical Engineering, University of Oxford.
+I am currently modelling the oxygen delivery and metabolism inside the human brain at multiple scales, to study the brain behaviour under both physiological and pathophysiological conditions.